 Christmas Day December 25

 3. In addition, holidays shall include any day designated as a holiday by federal statute, Executive Order of the President of the United States, or action of the Navajo Nation Council or the President of the Navajo Nation.
-The Chapter Manager shall be responsible to notify the Chapter Staff and Officials of any additional holiday designation and to document such day(s) on the employees’ timesheet and payroll.
+The Administrative Assistant shall be responsible to notify the Chapter Staff and Officials of any additional holiday designation and to document such day(s) on the employees’ timesheet and payroll.

 4. Holiday falling on a Saturday shall be observed on the preceding Friday and holiday falling on a Sunday shall be observed on the following Monday.